Myasthenia Gravis Center

 Our mission at the Myasthenia Gravis Center (MGC) is to provide comprehensive state-of-the-art care to patients with MG through the collaboration of neurologists, surgeons, scientists, rehabilitation medicine therapists, and specialized consultative services.

-The MGC is among the few organizations that provides comprehensive diagnostic and therapeutic services, combined with a breadth of research, dedicated to myasthenia gravis.
+The MGC is among the few organizations that provide comprehensive diagnostic and therapeutic services, combined with a breadth of research, dedicated to myasthenia gravis.
 The MGC is part of the partnership consortium of George Washington University School of Medicine & Health Sciences, The GW Medical Faculty Associates, and George Washington University Hospital.
 Together, the three institutions bring their unique strengths focused on the best care for patients with myasthenia gravis, whether it is in the inpatient or outpatient settings, or the research laboratory.